 Market Models: Pure Competition, Monopolistic Competition, Oligopoly, and Pure Monopoly

 In a purely competitive market, there are large numbers of firms producing a standardized product.
-Market prices are determined by consumer demand; no supplier has any influence over the market price, and thus, the suppliers are often referred to as price takers.
+Market prices are determined by consumer demand; no supplier has any influence over the market price, and thus, the suppliers are price takers.
 The primary reason why there are many firms is because there is a low barrier of entry into the business.
 The best examples of a purely competitive market are agricultural products, such as corn, wheat, and soybeans.

 A pure monopoly has pricing power within the market.
 There is only one supplier who has significant market power and determines the price of its product.
-A pure monopoly faces little competition because of high barriers to entry, such as high initial costs, or because the company has acquired significant market influence through network effects, for instance.
+A pure monopoly faces little competition because of high barriers to entry, such as high initial costs, or because the company has acquired significant market influence through network effects, such as Facebook, for instance.

 One of the best examples of a pure monopoly is the production of operating systems by Microsoft.
-Because many computer users have standardized on software products that are compatible with Microsoft's Windows operating system, most of the market is effectively locked in, because the cost of using a different operating system, both in terms of acquiring new software that will be compatible with the new operating system and because the learning curve for new software is steep, people are willing to pay Microsoft's high prices for Windows.
+Because many computer users have standardized on software products compatible with Microsoft's Windows operating system, most of the market is effectively locked in, because the cost of using a different operating system, both in terms of acquiring new software that will be compatible with the new operating system and because the learning curve for new software is steep, people are willing to pay Microsoft's high prices for Windows.

 Pure Competition Is Best for the Consumer